jperezcuarenta/jperezcuarenta.github.io/_posts/2021-04-16-NOAA-NERTO-Diary.md

 <figcaption> Figure 11: Initial simulation with Dr. Shen's data set.
 Most likely there are bugs in my code. </figcaption></center>
 </figure>

+## Week 3

+In the third week I met with my faculty advisor, Dr. Shen, to discuss potential improvements to results from the previous week.
+I experimented with relating monthly global ocean temperature anomaly data with the average temperature in the Niño3.4 region, a distinct approach compared to what we attempted during Week 1.

+Most of the programming this week involved code debugging.
+There is an issue with the size of arrays in Python which does not allow for certain dates to be predicted.
+Although I am eager to fix the code I know such experience will prove to be useful for all sorts of data manipulation involving the *pandas* library.

+I also began to read *Learning with Kernels* authored by Bernhard Schölkopf.
+Here I wish to learn more about Support Vector Machines (SVM) and regularization terms.
+In practice, when dealing with machine learning algorithms one keeps in mind a bias-variance tradeoff.
+From the hackathon document mentioned in Week 1 we have the following passage:

+    The behavior of machine learning models can be decomposed into two quantities:

+    Bias: On the training set, how well does the machine learning model predict the truth?
+    Variance: As the input data varies, how does the machine learning prediction vary?
+For a small change in the input predictors, how much would the ML prediction change?

+With these topics in mind, I will provide more thorough results next week by introducing a regularization term in our learning model.